simran98solanki/Covid-Data-Analysis/README.md

-# Covid-19 Data Exploration And Analysis
+# Covid-19 Data Exploration And Analysis - SQL

 Performed data exploration on global COVID-19 datasets to analyze infection rates, death rates, and vaccination coverage.
 Calculated metrics such as death percentages and vaccination rates, and explored trends across different locations and continents.
 Utilized SQL techniques for effective data processing and insights.